diegum/flutter_cpp_sample/example/README.md

-# native_add_example
+# native_core_example

-Demonstrates how to use the native_add plugin.
+Demonstrates how to use the native_core plugin.

 ## Getting Started